Crauzer/lol2gltf/README.md

 * * Non-cmd Application with a good looking UI
 * * Converting glTF back to SKN, SKL and ANM

+* Known Issues:
+* * Version 1.0 has a bug where textures will not be exported to glTF if you also don't supply animations
+* * Version 1.0 exports the model flipped on the X axis

 <h1 align="center"> Preview </h1>

 <p align="center">